 3. Enhance the room with additional decor – do something that is reflective of love

 Keep it simple.
 Maybe the smart board/chalkboard can have something “love-themed”.
-A few beautiful quotes about love, possibly taken from their current music repertoire, could really set the tone of the rehearsal.
+Use a few beautiful quotes about love, possibly taken from their current music repertoire.
+As a result, this could really set the tone of the rehearsal.

 – teach your weaker sight-singers the secret skills they are missing!